Slow Cooker Thai Peanut Chicken (Easy + Flavorful)

 If you're feeling especially virtuous, you can even use this recipe as a filling for lettuce wraps!

-Thai Peanut Sauce Chicken
+Thai Peanut Chicken close-up in bowl.

 Ingredients